probcomp/developer/README.md

 ## Hosted Service

-In addition to running the software locally as detailed below, you also have the option of using one of the hosted services:
+In addition to running the software locally as detailed below, you also have the option of using the hosted service:

 [Probcomp Notebook](https://notebook.gcloud.probcomp.net)
 * Access is controlled by membership in the [probcomp GitHub org](https://github.com/probcomp).